Visual Observations

 eastern portion (NGC-6992) were also

 clearly seen.
 Beautiful!
-Image courtesy
+(Image taken at

-11/6/04: 9:30 P.M.,CST: Observed
+11/6/04: 9:30 P.M.,CST: Observed the

-the Pegasus I Galaxy Group using
+Pegasus I Galaxy Group using the

-the 11-inch Celestron with 31mm
+11-inch Celestron with 31mm TeleVue

-TeleVue Nagler Type 5 (90X): In the
+Nagler Type 5 (90X): In the photo below,

-photo below, the bright galaxy in the
+the bright galaxy in the center of the

-center of the group is NGC-7619, an
+group is NGC-7619, an 11th magnitude

-About 9 arcminutes to the east (left)
+elliptical galaxy.
+About 9 arcminutes to the

-is NGC-7626, another 11th mag.
+east (left) is NGC-7626, another 11th

-elliptical.
+mag. elliptical.
 These two galaxies are the

-brightest members of the big
+brightest members of the big Pegasus I

-Pegasus I cluster.
-About 12
+cluster.
+About 12 arcminutes further east

-lens-shaped spiral galaxy,
+(left) is the lens-shaped spiral galaxy,

 NGC-7631.
 Visually, it is quite a bit